-A. INDIVIDUAL MATCHES:
+A. INDIVIDUAL MATCHES

 Club A's eight teams of two players shall play Club B's eight teams of two players.
 The format consists of two matches played as follows: The low handicap player on A's number one team plays the low handicap player on B's number one team in an 18-hole match with the winner being awarded two points.
-In the event of a tie match, one point is awarded to each team.
+In the event of a tied match, one point is awarded to each team.
 The second low handicap player on A's number one team plays the second low handicap player on B's number one team in an 18-hole match with the winner being awarded two points.
-In the event of a tie match, one point is awarded to each team.
+In the event of a tied match, one point is awarded to each team in an 18-hole match with the winner being awarded two points.
+In the event of a tied match, one point is awarded to each team.

-B. FOUR-BALL MATCHES:
+B. FOUR-BALL MATCHES

 A's number one, two-man team plays B's number one, two-man team in an 18-hole, four-ball match with the winner being awarded two points.
-In the event of a tie match, one point is awarded to each team.
+In the event of a tied match, one point is awarded to each team.